playcanvas/blog/_posts/2016-12-12-playcanvas-december-mega-update.markdown

 ### Model Placement

-When dragging a model to the Viewport from the Assets panel, if CRTL is held (CMD on Mac) it will put the model in front of the camera rather than at the origin.
+When dragging a model to the Viewport from the Assets panel, if CTRL is held (CMD on Mac) it will put the model in front of the camera rather than at the origin.

 ### Assets Panel Enhancements